 Kevin is the founder of Forensic Recovery Limited, a boutique firm specialising in contentious insolvency appointments.
 Previously Kevin has been a partner at BTG Global Risk Partners LLP, part of the Begbies Traynor group, where he was Head of Forensic Insolvency investigations, a Director at KPMG, where he set up and lead the Forensic Recovery team; and a partner at Grant Thornton, were he set up and led the Fraud Insolvency Division.
 Kevin trained at Arthur Andersen, where he made partner.

 Kevin is licensed to act as an insolvency practitioner by the Institute of Chartered Accountants in England & Wales, where he is a Fellow.
 Kevin has previously served on the Institute's Insolvency Licensing Committee and the Disciplinary Committee and is currently a member of the Appeal Committee.
-He is also a member of the Association of Business Recovery Professionals.

 Kevin specialises in contentious insolvency cases - acting as administrator, liquidator or trustee in bankruptcy in cases where fraud or misfeasance is suspected.